Brunapupo/brunapupo/README.md

   </div>
   <br>

-  <p>👋 Hi, I'm Bruna.
-I'm a Frontend developer.
-I love spending time writing CSS and learning new technologies.
-Every so often, I play video games.</p>
+  <p>👋Hello everyone, I'm Bruna, a FullStack developer working in the telehealth and telemedicine systems of Santa Catarina.
+I also worked as a researcher in artificial intelligence, focusing on Large Language Models (LLMs).
+I love spending my time reading good books and mangas.
+Every now and then, I play video games.</p>

   <br>